mbottini/couch-sender/README.md

 * Run `sendcouch.py` to send the chunks into couchdb

-Total running time on my beefy desktop is about 22 minutes.
-Your mileage may vary.
+Total running time on my beefy desktop is about 13m45s.
+Your mileage may vary, especially on a crappier laptop.